raul23/ebook-classifier-training/README.rst

 `:information_source:`

-- ``SGDClassifier(loss='log')`` 👍 is the model with the best trade-off between test time and training/testing time: highest test score and relatively quick training/testing time.
+- ``SGDClassifier(loss='log')`` 👍 is the model with the best trade-off between test score and training/testing time: highest test score and relatively quick training/testing time.

   For reference, here are the top 5 keywords per class for ``SGDClassifier``::